NLog/NLog/README.md

 - Travis for Mono builds.
 - CodeCov for code coverage

-Trying to build your fork in the could?
+Trying to build your fork in the cloud?
 Check [this how-to](howto-build-your-fork.md)